Admin Guide: Using PowerShell with the Azure Information Protection unified client

 For the Azure AD tenant that you use with Azure Information Protection, navigate to Azure Active Directory > Manage > App registrations.

-Select + New registration, to create your Web app /API application.
-On the Register an application blade, specify the following values, and then click Register:
+Select + New registration.
+On the Register an application pane, specify the following values, and then click Register:

 If you prefer, specify a different name.
 It must be unique per tenant.